Covid 19 coronavirus: Two new cases at Americold factory; wait on results of 14 others continues

 "We're working with the Ministry of Health to either test and clear this or publicly declare this as being highly unlikely based on their other evidence."

-Over the past 18 hours, Dr Bloomfield said it was more likely that original transmission was "person to person".
+Over the past 18 hours, Bloomfield said it was more likely that original transmission was "person to person".

 Auckland was put back into alert level 3 lockdown on Wednesday after the ministry revealed that the four South Auckland family members had tested positive.